B-Aboobaker/RandomSmallProjects/README.md

 - Making use of Multi-dimensional Arrays.
 Write a program that allows a user to continuously enter values for the two bonus-determining factors until they enter 999 to quit the program and displays the appropriate bonus.

+## InteractiveDictionary.py
+### Instructions:
+I think you would agree that it is always tedious to find the meaning of a word in the dictionary, right?
+Hence you have been tasked to create an interactive dictionary using python.
+- Save 20 words (Any words of your choice) together with their meaning in a text, json or xml file.
+- Load the file in your application and allow the user to search for the saved words.
+- If the user searches for a word not part of the saved list, show an error message.
+- If the user’s word is found in the list, show the meaning of the word.
+- If the user types an invalid option, such as a number, show an appropriate error message.
+- Allow the user to search for a closest match for the word entered, if it is not found in the list.
+If the user selects 'No' end the program.

+## RockPaperScissors.py
+### Instructions
+Create a python program will help users to play rock, paper, scissors along with the computer that is designed by you.
+In this program, you will use a random function for generating the random output by the computer side.
+The user will make the first move and then the program makes one.
+Then a function will check the validity of the move.
+At last, we will display the result and ask the user to play again or not.